Yandex Cloud

 gRPC API

-2. Click the cluster name and select the Machine learning tab in the left-hand panel.
+3. Click the name of your cluster and select the Machine learning tab in the left-hand panel.

-To get a list of models in a cluster, run the command:
+To get a list of models in a cluster, run this command:

 yc managed-clickhouse ml-model list --cluster-name=<cluster_name>